 - Estimated Completion Date—This date is extrapolated from the Due Date of the last task to be completed in the project (i.e., the project task whose deadline is the furthest out).
 This date may differ from the planned End Date of the project.

 - Groups and Client—This shows any Groups or a Client added to the project.

 - Description—Displays the contents of the Description field found in Project Settings—a summary of the project plan which defines project issues, goals, overall objectives, and the tasks and resources required.

-This section is only available to members with Financial project permissions (or higher); it shows you the project’s total budget, as well as the actual fees used, the EAC (Estimate at Completion), and the ETC (Estimate to Completion).
+This section is only available to members with Financials project permissions (or higher); it shows you the project’s total budget, as well as the actual fees used, the EAC (Estimate at Completion), and the ETC (Estimate to Completion).
 Any changes made to the budget are automatically reflected here.

 This section is virtually identical to the Budget tab of the Project Admin box.
 The Project Admin box can be found on the right-hand side of a project's Activity feed.
 Any changes made to the budget are automatically reflected here.

 Consultants with Financials project permissions (or higher) can document details about the overall health of a project’s schedule, scope, budget, and client status.
 This gives you a visual, side-by-side comparison of your ten most recent health reports shown as a red, yellow (amber), green line chart.

 Project health reports are often created by Project Leads on a regular basis to track status over time and predict risk to pace, execution, and resourcing.
 As you Add (“”) new health reports, they appear horizontally below the chart with the newest date on the right; click on each date to view the details of that report.

 Only one New Health Report can be created per day.
 Although you can Delete a report at any time, you can only Edit a report on the day that it was created.